 Once we reach adulthood, 70–80 percent of our immune cells reside in the gut.
-How this vital and interactive environment, the diet-microbiota-immune axis, develops during the first years of life and how this impacts on long-term health is being studied by Dr Elizabeth Forbes-Blom and her team.
+How this vital and interactive environment, the diet-microbiota-immune axis, develops during the first years of life and how this impacts on long-term health is being studied by our Gut Health research team.

 They hope to identify specific milestones which influence the development of an optimal immune system and identify linkages with non-communicable diseases such as asthma, allergy, obesity, cardiovascular disease and cancer.

-Our Gut Immunology team is led by Dr Elizabeth Forbes-Blom with research in two programmes – infectious disease and inflammatory disease.
+Our Gut Immunology team is led by Dr Olivier Gasser with research in two programmes – infectious disease and inflammatory disease.